mirego/ekiden/host/README.md

   $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
   $ brew install tmux wget cirruslabs/cli/tart
   ```

+### Install Certificate
+Open the certificate in the keychain and make sure it is marked as "Always Trust".

 ### Start the Runner
 Start tmux and launch a new runner!